 Those who are caught speeding for the first thirty (30) days will only receive a warning.
 After this trial period, tickets will be issued for those driving over 10 mph of the posted speed limit.

 According to a personal injury attorney, a question that often pops up regarding speeder camera tickets is whether the video evidence can affect a car accident and personal injury lawsuit.
 The answer is yes.
 Often times when a dispute arises as to who caused a car crash, the parties can turn to the video evidence to determine who was at fault.
 This is especially true when there is a dispute as to who ran a red light.
 With the advent of red light cameras and other surveillance cameras, attorneys can request the video footage to help determine who was at fault.
 The same thing can now take place if a traffic accident takes place within the speed camera zone.
 The personal injury attorney who handles the case can file a freedom of information act (“FOIA”) request to the city of Chicago and determine if a party was speeding and if the speeding was the cause of the car accident.
-If you are unfortunately involved in a car accident then make sure you get legal help from one of the best personal injury lawyers.
+If you are unfortunately involved in a car accident then make sure you get legal help from one of the best personal injury lawyers and look for an auto accident injury chiropractor to get treatment for your injuries.

 According to a personal injury attorney, the video evidence could also determine how violent the collision was.
 I think it is important for personal injury attorneys to take a close look at the crash reports and determine if the accident took place in a speeder zone.
 If so, according to a personal injury lawyer, the video footage could impact the validity of a case.